inlivedev/inlive-website/content/blog/9-designing-inlive-hub/index.md

 date: 2023-02-22
 lastmod: 2023-02-22
 title: Designing inLive Hub, an automated and extendable WebRTC SFU(Selective Forwarding Unit)
 description: How we design the inlive SFU to be unique and different from other SFU.
+ogimage: /blog/designing-inlive-hub/images/og-image.png
-slug: designing-inlive-sfu
+slug: designing-inlive-hub
 summary: There are many SFU out there, but we saw they're still lack of automation and data driven to develop a new real time interactive app beyond video conference.
 We want to build a SFU that can be used for any real time app, not just video conference.
 ---